dowsmiller/fihrist-mss-tabular-data/tabular_data/config/_read_me.txt

 	1.2.
 Order of Processing

-	All authority files will be processed in alphabetical order by filename, and this is also the order in which the output tabs will appear in the output .xlsx files.
+	All configuration files will be processed in alphabetical order by filename, and this is also the order in which the output tabs will appear in the output .xlsx files.
 If you wish to modify this order, include numbers at the beginning of your config filenames.